becauseinterwebs/TKTalkie/tktalkieV2/README.md

 - Change configuration values in the TKCONFIG.TXT file and restart the device
 - Make live changes via the serial interface and then save them

-### Making Configruation Changes via Code
+### Making Configuation Changes via Code

-If you do not wish to use a config file, you can simple alter the default options located at the top of the Arduiono sketch and recompile, then upload, your changes to your device.
+If you do not wish to use a config file, you can simply alter the default options located at the top of the Arduiono sketch and recompile, then upload, your changes to your device.

 ### Making Configuration Changes via Config File

 With this revision, all configuration options are now loaded from a config file, called TKCONFIG.TXT, located on the SD card.
 Using this option, you can simply edit this file, save your changes, then reinsert the card into the Teensy device and restart.
-Please see the [Configuration File](Configuration File) section for a list of available options.
+Please see the [Configuration File](#Configuration File) section for a list of available options.

 ### Making Configuration Changes via Serial Interface